Experienced Drug Defense Lawyer for Spokane and Surrounding Areas

 An Experienced Drug Defense Attorney:

 Whether your charge is in Spokane, Lincoln, Stevens, Whitman, Grant, Adams, or Okanogan County, you deserve a skilled drug defense lawyer to properly defend you.
 When you sit down with defense lawyer Steve Graham for a consultation, he will look at the specific drug allegation brought against you.
 He properly advises clients as to how he can best provide an effective defense strategy.
 Because of his experience and training, lawyer Steve Graham can defend people in an innovative and thorough manner.
 These serious allegations call for a criminal defense attorney that is aggressive and dedicated.
 Avoiding convictions is always the top goal that Steve Graham has for his clients.
-Mr. Graham has an 86% "Not Guilty" rate for criminal jury trials, and he looks forward to applying his tenacity to your court case.

 Would you like to discuss your case with Steve Graham?
 He is available for free consultations on cases in eastern Washington.
 You won't get a sales pitch, or any judgments made about what you have done.
 You will simply receive his honest opinion, and he will listen and answer your questions.
 Call (509) 252-9167.
 If he is out, he can usually get back to you within a few hours.